 A lens hood is also helpful by blocking reflective rays from the peripheral and reducing glare on the lens.
-And while not necessarily convenient, it is best to not shoot directly towards the sun.
+And while not necessarily convenient, it is best to not shoot directly toward the sun.
 When facing the sun, the side you will see of your subject will be in shadow, and likely backlit, making a balanced exposure difficult.

 Best Sun Angle For Photography

-I find that the best and most effective way to avoid harsh sunlight is simply not shooting in the harsh sunlight (real cutting edge tip…right?).
+I find that the best and most effective way to avoid harsh sunlight is simply not shooting in the harsh sunlight (real cutting-edge tip…right?).

 The morning and afternoon is the best time to go out with your new light-capturing device and play with the sun’s rays.
 When the sun is low in the sky the light rays hitting the surface are less intense.
 The difference between shaded and lit areas is lesser than at midday, and shadows are softer.